yashamon/web2/classes/analysis/analysis2020.md

 pg 43:  12, 13, 14, 15, 16

-HW Set 4 for fri
+HW Set 4 for this fri

 <!-- 1) Prove that an infinite subset of a countably infinite set is countably infinite. -->